gderossilive/PowerPlatformVNetIntegration/README.md

 ---

 ## Notes
-- The infrastructure uses a three-step deployment approach to handle APIM private endpoint requirements
+- The infrastructure uses a simplified APIM deployment approach with private endpoints but without VNet integration
-- Random suffixes are used for resource names to ensure uniqueness
+- Fixed suffix "xwz" is used for all resource names to ensure consistency across deployments
 - The solution supports both primary and secondary regions for high availability
 - Environment variables are automatically updated after successful deployment
+- The `2-SubnetInjectionSetup.ps1` script uses modular functions for better maintainability and error handling
+- Enterprise policy linking is handled separately from infrastructure deployment for better separation of concerns